stonea/C-Type-Deduction-Explorer/README.md

 This section uses the Deduction Explorer tool to describe how C++11 deduces types.
 For a more complete description refer to Scott Meyers' "Effective Modern C++".
-The information basically summarizes of the first three items in Scott Meyer's book.
+The information basically summarizes of the first two items in Scott Meyers' book.

 In C++11, there are three different places type deduction occurs: